-NICE has developed medical technology guidance on the 3M Tegaderm CHG IV securement dressing (Tegaderm CHG) for central venous and arterial catheter insertion sites.
+Evidence-based recommendations on The 3M Tegaderm CHG IV securement dressing for central venous and arterial catheter insertion sites.

 In September 2019, we updated this guidance to reflect 2019 costs.
 Details of the modifications are explained in the review decision.
 The update also includes revised cost-saving estimates.
 New evidence and updated costs identified during the guidance review are denoted as .

 NICE has developed tools, in association with relevant stakeholders, to help organisations put this guidance into practice.

 Guidance development process